-VidaCaixa recognises that the economic activities of its investments on its own behalf or on behalf of its clients may have a substantial impact on areas with high biodiversity value, sensitive ecosystems, areas vulnerable to water stress or areas protected under national or international instruments.
-Consequently, the Entity will gradually include - as it becomes possible to measure these risks - their consideration in its sustainability risk management, in order to minimise the potential adverse impact of its portfolio on the natural environment.
+VidaCaixa recognises that the economic activities of its investments on its own behalf or on behalf of its clients may have a substantial impact on nature.
+These impacts may be more severe when they occur in areas with high biodiversity value, sensitive ecosystems, areas vulnerable to water stress, domestically and internationally protected areas; or when the impact itself is relevant, whether it occurs in these areas or not.
+Consequently, the Entity will gradually include - as it becomes possible to measure these risks - their consideration in its sustainability risk management, in order to minimise the potential adverse impact of its portfolio on nature.